Hey there Friends…

 CHOICE is an extremely important part of my classroom.
 With choice comes responsibility and ownership of our own learning.
 That is powerful… especially for children!
 So within my stations I always offer a CHOICE of activities that my students can do.
 Here are some of the choices that match my October themes for my Work on Writing Station.

 Columbus Theme – My students have a choice of what type of activity they want to do.
 They can create and work on an Columbus Boat-Shaped interactive notebook activity, they can work on my Columbus Tab-Its Booklet, they can free write about Columbus on my Columbus Shape-Its, or they can create my Columbus Flip Flap Book.

 Non-Fiction Theme – Being that we are in October, this is the perfect month to add some non-fiction research skills into the mix!
 I love to offer my students a CHOICE of activities in my Work on Writing center each week.
 This gives them ownership over their learning and truly enjoy the process of reading and researching topics that they are interested in!
-I allow my student to research spiders, bats, and pumpkins during the month of October and I give them a choice in how they accomplish their research and how they present it.
+I allow my students to research spiders, bats, and pumpkins during the month of October and I give them a choice in how they accomplish their research and how they present it.
 Here are some of the research activity choices that they have to pick from…

 YES!
 This!
 I love when my students work together to accomplish a research project or story writing project.
 They get such a feeling of excitement and are so proud to share their writing and art work for each of the projects they accomplish.
 They work on the research projects together or create buddy stories.
 They truly enjoy working with one another and it clearly shows in the work that they do.